gezielcarvalho/java-spring-angular/README.md

 ### Backend

 1. Clone the repository
-2. Open the project in your IDE
+2. Open the backend project in your IDE
+3. Start the backend server

 ## Reference